jfc3/10kapart/ReadMe.md

 * Added Boston, MA, to drop down list and created necessary JSON.
 * Added code to check INPUT field for special characters.
 * Added error message for when people submit the FORM without selecting a location.
+* Added link to project on GitHub.
+* Added e-mail link for questions.

 ## Installation
 Please have the following installed before running: